Slackadays/Clipboard/CONTRIBUTING.md

 ## Guidelines for your valuable contributions

 1. Attribution
 Please properly attribute your contributors.
-When submitting your Pull Request please include:
+When submitting your pull request, please include:
 - Detailed explanations of your changes
-- References to relavent issues or discussions
+- References to relevant issues or discussions
 - Clear attributions to other authors if your changes incorporate their work

 2. Separate Pull Requests